Biomedical Imaging

 Advancing technologies to better diagnose, treat and prevent disease.

-Medical Engineering is a multidisciplinary research group committed to developing imaging, computation, and fabrication technologies for understanding and solving biomedical problems.
+Biomedical Imaging is a multidisciplinary research group committed to developing imaging, computation, and fabrication technologies for understanding and solving biomedical problems.
 The Multiscale Imaging Initiative develops biomedical imaging approaches across spatial scales for the imaging community at Morgridge and the University of Wisconsin–Madison.
-Investigators include Jan Huisken, Melissa Skala, and Kevin Eliceiri.
+Investigators include Melissa Skala, and Kevin Eliceiri.

 Melissa Skala’s lab develops new methods to understand and combat cancer using photonics-based technologies.
 Optical technologies are attractive for clinical translation because these techniques are inexpensive, portable, fast and provide a wealth of information on tissue structure and function.
 We are particularly interested in developing personalized cancer treatment strategies, and in developing more effective cancer therapies.
 Technology development focuses on metabolic and functional imaging of the tumor and its microenvironment (e.g. metabolic activity, blood vessel morphology, blood oxygenation, blood flow, and molecular expression).